EJahren/property-based-testing-slides/slides.md

 * Functions f and g are right-inverse if for all x:A . f(g(x)) = x
 * Functions f and g are left-inverse if for all x:A . g(f(x)) = x
 * f and g are inverse if they are both right-inverse and left-inverse.
-* yaml.dump and yaml.load are inverse functions.
+* yaml.dump and yaml.load are left-inverse functions.

 ---------------------------------------------------------------